If you made any changes in Pure these will be visible here soon.

 Biography

-Dr Luke Smythe is a Lecturer in Art History and Theory in the Faculty of Art, Design and Architecture.
+Dr Luke Smythe is Senior Lecturer in Art History and Theory in the Faculty of Art, Design and Architecture.
 Prior to commencing at Monash, he taught art history at Otago University and Wesleyan University.
 From 2013-2014, he worked as a Curatorial Fellow in Postwar Art at the Pinakothek der Moderne in Munich.

 In addition to his research and writing, he has worked on exhibitions at a number of museums and galleries, including the Chinati Foundation, Yale University Art Gallery and the Pinakothek der Moderne.